Autumn and Thanksgiving

 Fall Candles and Leaves

-Heres an easy idea for a quick centerpiece that involves two faux stone hurricane candlesticks and a few fabric leaves.
-Each candlestick cost $2, the votive candles come in a set of two for a buck and fabric leaves come in a package of forty or more for only $1.
+Here’s an easy idea for a quick centerpiece that involves two faux stone hurricane candlesticks and a few fabric leaves.
+The fabric leaves come in a package of forty or more.
 The leaves form a kind of loose candle ring and you can scatter a few more around the dinner table when entertaining.

 A candle trio on the coffee table was created using three different types of candleholders.
 The small round tea light holder is perched on a couple of small books to give it some

 We couldn’t find a proper candleholder for the square candle but discovered that it fit perfectly inside the top of this tapered vase.
 The space below it is filled in with fabric leaves.
 The maple leaf tea light came in a package of three.